HOME SEARCH ALL TOPICS

-There really wasn't a D in the name.
+There really wasn't a D in Payantake's name.
 It wasn't Pay-AND-take.
-So the custom of spelling badly to attract attention - like sox for socks - was established as early as the 1940s.
+So the custom of spelling badly to attract attention - like sox for socks - was established by the mid-20th Century.

 Display case for biscuits from the 1940s.